jayhuanggz/js-model/README.md

 js-model is a library to create watchable objects/models using Proxy and Reflect, written in pure javascript with no dependency.
-Api is simliar to vuex.
+Api is simliar to vuex with support for:

+* Watch for array operations

+* Deep watch

+* Mutations and actions